A yoga practice for swimmers is an effective way to incorporate mental skills practice into your training regime.

 “Learn relaxation techniques whether these are muscle to mind approaches (controlled breathing; progressive relaxation techniques) or mind to muscle approaches (Hogg, 1995, p 38).”

-When classes are taught in a purposeful manner poses and sequences can be used to allow the body to relax with greater ease.
+When a yoga practice for swimmers is taught in a purposeful manner the use of different poses and sequences allow your body to relax with greater ease.

-In a yoga practice you learn different breathing techniques (pranayama) that relax both the body and the mind.
+You also learn different breathing techniques (pranayama) that can calm both the mind and body.

 “Anytime you are thinking about something you are in a sense talking to yourself (Hogg, 1995, p.
 51).”

-Yoga helps develop your self-talk in different ways.
-Initially working on this skill involves developing self-awareness and an understanding of how you speak to yourself.
+A yoga practice designed for swimmers helps develop self-talk in different ways.
+Initially working on this skill involves self-awareness and an understanding of how you speak to yourself.

-Self-talk can have a positive or negative affect on your mental state.
+Self-talk can have both positive and negative effects on your mental state.
 It is important to understand the words that create each response.

-With that understanding you can work on adjusting your responses to those thoughts, which in turn will help develop and reinforce positive self-talk.
+The next step is adjusting your responses to those thoughts helping to develop and reinforce positive self-talk.

-In a yoga session you will face situations that test you both physically and mentally.
-It is often during these challenges that awareness to your self-talk becomes heightened.
-By being mindful of these thoughts you start to have the ability to lengthen the time between stimulus and response.
+During your yoga practice you face situations that test you both physically and mentally.
+The awareness of your self-talk increases during these challenges.
+Being mindful of your thoughts gives you the ability to lengthen the time between stimulus and response.
 This time allows you to change negative self-talk and reinforce positive self-talk.

-In yoga classes we use different techniques to teach imagery.
-The first is to focus on images that tend to be easier to picture.
+Swimming-specific yoga classes use different techniques to improve imagery.
+The first is focusing on images that tend to be easier to picture.

-As an example we often use a three-part breath, which has a wave like rhythm and motion.
-While performing the three-part breath students are encouraged to picture the breath moving like waves in the ocean and then visualize those waves.
+As an example is a three-part breath.
+This breathing technique has a wave like rhythm and motion.
+While performing this breath you picture the breath moving like waves in the ocean.

-We then move to more specific visualization practices at the end of a yoga session.
+More specific visualization practices can also be used at the end of a session.

-During this time swimmers visualize their pre-race approach.
-They do not only visualize the ideal situation, but also how to manage challenges that will present themselves.
+During this time you can visualize your pre-race approach.
+You not only visualize the ideal situation, but also how to manage challenges that may present themselves.

-One question they are asked is; what are the skills from your yoga practice you can implement to prepare for a peak performance?
+When doing this be curious of what skills from your yoga practice can help you prepare for a peak performance.

-An example of this is if someone is prone to experiencing a significant amount of pre-race anxiety they might visualize a pose or breathing technique they can use to allow themselves to relax before they compete.
+An example is if you are prone to experiencing a significant amount of pre-race anxiety visualize a pose or breathing technique you can use to relax before competing.